bnb-chain/greenfield-docs/src/guide/getting-started/interact-with-greenfield.md

 ```
 // update bucket charged quota
-gnfd-cmd storage update-bucket --chargedQuota 50000 gnfd://testBucket
+gnfd-cmd storage update-bucket --chargedQuota 50000 gnfd://testbucket
 ```

 #### Upload/Download Files

 (1) put Object

 The user can upload the local file to the bucket by the "storage put" command.
-The following command example uploads an object named 'testObject' to the 'testBucket' bucket.
+The following command example uploads an object named 'testobject' to the 'testbucket' bucket.
 The file payload for the upload is read from the local file indicated by 'file-path'.

 ```
-gnfd-cmd storage put --contentType "text/xml" file-path gnfd://testBucket/testObject
+gnfd-cmd storage put --contentType "text/xml" file-path gnfd://testbucket/testobject
 ```

 After the command is executed, it will send createObject txn to the chain and uploads the payload of the object to the storage provider.